yacoma/morepath-realworld-example-app/README.md

 ## Overview

-We use a `post-receive` git hook to puplish the repository on the production server.
+We use a `post-receive` git hook to publish the repository on the production server.
 He triggers on every push to the git repo on the server.

 The `post-receive` hook uses the path defined in the `prod_path`